xDEFCONx/ProjectEconomy/README.md

 4) Unzip the contents.
 5) Under `..\instances\ProjectEconomy`, run `ProjectEconomyLauncher.bat`

 This .bat automatically runs the updater and opens MinecraftLauncher.exe!
-Make a shortcut to it.
+Make a shortcut to it by right-clicking and using "Send to Desktop".

 NOTE: DO NOT MOVE THE .BAT ANYWHERE ELSE.